SlapOS/slapos/documentation/slapos.usage.rst

  * Default pid file for Node commands is: /var/run/[slapos-node-software.pid | slapos-node-instance.pid | slapos-node-report.pid].

  * Default SlapOS Master is http://www.vifib.net.
 It can be changed by altering configuration files.
-XXX How to ship slapos with this?
-Should package (.deb, ...) include slapos.cfg with only master_url inside?